-Distance: 1.4 miles Difficulty: Challenging
+Distance: 1.4 miles

 The views are outstanding from this 3,718-foot mountain’s small observation deck.

 The trail is really steep.
-You climb a good ways on this rocky route, approximately 1 mile, until you reach a small radio tower.
+You climb a good way on this rocky route, for approximately 1 mile, until you reach a small radio tower.
 Continue ascending on the snowmobile path for 150 feet.
 You’ll see the footpath on your right, marked with a cairn.
 It heads into mossy spruce woods.
-In about .25 mile you’ll reach the open top, where there’s more radio equipment and the viewing platform.
-To return, you can take the footpath back down, or follow the longer (8/10 of a mile) and gradual snowmobile path, which offers some additional views but can be quite wet in areas.
+In about .25 miles you’ll reach the open top, where there’s more radio equipment and the viewing platform.
+To return, you can take the footpath back down, or follow the longer (8/10 of a mile) and gradual snowmobile path, which offers some additional views but can be quite wet in some areas.

-Distance: .6 miles Difficulty: Easy hike on well maintained trails/boardwalk/stairs.
+Difficulty: Easy hike on well-maintained trails/boardwalk/stairs

 It has fairly wide expanses of arid, rocky areas that look a bit like they could be the surface of the moon.
-Also, at the top, like many other mountains, there is a radio tower powered with solar panels and a helipad.
+Also, at the top, like many other mountains, there is a radio tower powered by solar panels and a helipad.